grburgess/slurmworm/README.md

 ```
 * create a directory ```~/.config/slurmworm```
 * in this directory you need to place two files.
-** one is the telegram bot info for the *your* bot that you must [create](https://firstwarning.net/vanilla/discussion/4/create-telegram-bot-and-get-bots-token-and-the-groups-chat-id) names access.yml
+* * one is the telegram bot info for the *your* bot that you must [create](https://firstwarning.net/vanilla/discussion/4/create-telegram-bot-and-get-bots-token-and-the-groups-chat-id) names access.yml
-** the other is a UNIX conf file with your IMAP email info named imap_monitor.ini
+* * the other is a UNIX conf file with your IMAP email info named imap_monitor.ini which identifies the email account to which you will send slurm messages.

 ## Telegram bot setup
 If you read the above guide to create your bot you will have nearly everything you need.
 You then need to get that info into your access.yml file: